markrendle/Simple.Web/README.md

 OWIN
 ----
-* File upload is part working, needs to be finished
 * Some exceptions aren't being bubbled up to the selfhost level, causing the host to crash.
-See MD5 upload results.
+* Authentication & cookies